South Wales Trunk Road Agent: History

 Neath Port Talbot County Borough Council manage and maintains the trunk road network on behalf of the Transport and Strategic Regeneration division of the Welsh Government for SWTRA.

 As of April 2015, out of a total of 34495 mi of roads in Wales, 1576 km are trunk roads (including 133 km of motorways and 350 km of dual carriageway).

+In 2026, the Welsh Government announced that the SWTRA and the North and Mid Wales Trunk Road Agent would be merged with Traffic Wales to form Highways Wales.